Practice Areas

 Orange County Child Support Attorney

-An important part of any child custody arrangement or divorce involving children involves the calculation of child support.
+As part of the divorce process, an important part of any child custody arrangement involving children involves the calculation of child support.
 Child support is based on a number of factors and can be modified as circumstances change for either parent.
-If you are going through a child custody arrangement or modification, do not hesitate to contact an experienced child support lawyer in Orange County.
+If you are going through a child custody arrangement or modification, do not hesitate to contact an experienced Orange County child support lawyer from Boyd Law.

 While child support obligations typically emerge as the result of a divorce, child support can also be implemented against parents who have never been married.
 California law provides that a parent of a child has a legal obligation to ensure that their child is well taken care of, referring in both terms of child custody and child support.
 Child support often goes hand in hand with child custody arrangements.
 The parent who is designated as the custodial parent (meaning the child primarily lives with this parent) will often receive child support from the non-custodial parent.
 Child support is an ongoing obligation for the non-custodial parent, regardless as to whether the parents were ever married.